Building the Thin PC installer

 The first step we need is to build an MSI package that will convert a computer into a Kiosk computer (Thin PC) upon installation, which is a simple process.

-Click the "Thin PC" icon in the App Factory and walk through the wizard.
-If you are using Scripting Mode, the icon is placed at the top menu.
+Click the "Thin PC" icon under "More Wizards" in the Home Screen and walk through the wizard.

 One of the first pages in the wizard is building the menu.
 You can basically choose from local programs, Citrix Applications,

 Remote Desktop sessions, web page views and a private browser session.
 The menu building page is shown below.

 In some cases, what the menu builder can do for you is not enough.
 For example, if you would like to ask for a password before